homiedopie/beberlei.de/_sources/2009/01/12/on-publishing-webservices-within-mvc-frameworks.txt

 On Publishing Webservices within MVC Frameworks
 ===============================================

-Webservices are a very important part in todays enterprise applications.
+Webservices are a very important part in today's enterprise applications.
 They tie applications of different age or programming languages together or allow applications of different subcontracters to speak to each other.
 Because they use HTTP, a stateless network protocol, considerable